 a systemtic lens

-With the support of data, academic research, legal case analysis, and social movements, we explore how interpersonal oppression and bias is transformed into the institutional and structural oppression and discrimination.
+With the support of data, academic research, legal case analysis, and social movements, we explore how interpersonal bias is transformed into the institutional and structural oppression and discrimination.

 Building on this foundation, we will work together to strategize next steps!